batcholi/XenonCode/README.md

 - Each statement has to be short and easy to read
 - Very little special characters needed
+- Less criptic than most other languages
-- Indentations define the scope (tabs ONLY)
+- Indentations define the scope (tabs ONLY, no ambiguity there)
 - A single instruction per line
-- Array indexing, like most other programming languages, is 0-based but uses the `arr.0` notation instead of the typical `arr[0]`
+- Array indexing, like most other programming languages, is 0-based but uses the `arr.0` dot notation instead of the typical `arr[0]` subscript notation
 - 100% Case-insensitive
 - An implementation may define custom "Device" functions, objects and entry points